aws/aws-cdk-go/awscdkgluealpha/README.md

 })
 ```

-This feature is available for all Spark job types (ETL, Streaming, Flex) and Ray jobs.
+This feature is available for all Spark job types (ETL, Streaming, Flex).

 ### Enable Job Run Queuing